§ 3100 Objectives.

 (e) Any act or vote by a person appointed in violation of this section shall be invalid.
 An amendment or revision of this chapter is not sufficient cause for any appointment or attempted appointment in violation of subsection (d) of this section, unless such an amendment or revision amends this section to permit such an appointment.

-(h) Each member of the Board shall be reimbursed for all expenses involved in each meeting, including travel, according to Division of Professional Regulation policy, and in addition shall receive not more than $50 for each meeting attended but not more than $500 in any calendar year.
-After 10 meetings have been attended, the member shall not be compensated for any subsequent meetings attended in that year.
+(h) Each member of the Board shall be reimbursed for all expenses involved in each meeting, including travel, and in addition shall receive compensation per meeting attended in an amount to be determined by the Division in accordance with Del.
+Const. art.
+III, § 9.

 (j) Chapter 58 of Title 29 shall apply to all members of the Board.

-(m) No member of the Board shall be subject to, and shall be immune from, claims, suits, liability, damages or any other recourse, civil or criminal, arising from any act or proceeding, decision or determination undertaken, or performed, or recommendation made, so long as such member of the Board acted in good faith and without malice in carrying out the responsibilities, authority, duties, powers and privileges of the office conferred by law upon the member under this chapter, or any other provisions of Delaware or federal law or rules or regulations or duly adopted rule or regulation of the Board.
+(m) No member of the Board shall be subject to, and all members of the Board shall be immune from, claims, suits, liability, damages, or any other recourse, civil or criminal, arising from any act or proceeding, decision or determination undertaken or performed, or recommendation made, so long as such member of the Board acted in good faith and without malice in carrying out the responsibilities, authority, duties, powers, and privileges of the office conferred by law upon the member under this chapter, or any other provisions of Delaware or federal law or rules or regulations, or duly adopted rule or regulation of the Board.
 Good faith is presumed unless otherwise proven and malice is required to be proven by the complainant.